greenzorro/saddle-stitch-helper/README.md

 # saddle-stitch-helper

-A Photoshop scripts to convert separately designed single pages to saddle-stitch.
+A Photoshop script to convert separately designed single pages to saddle-stitch.
 It finds every two proper pages and makes them one, in a printing-friendly sequence.

 Watch the example video below: